 - lay out new solid scientific basis for this new dawn of the network, as well as to build and innovate on its top

 - to educate the new generation of leaders, managers and engineers, in the context of their research and innovation work and beyond

 - to disseminate these theories and experience to the scientific and industrial communities, and more broadly to the international public at large

 Below, you can find information about research achievements (such as awards, publications, open source software, datasets) as well as other activities (e.g., events, conferences, summer schools, etc.) that are made possible by the NewNet@Paris Chair.

-We’re proud that work of the NewNet@Paris chair has been selected as Best Paper of the ACM SIGCOMM Internet-QoE Workshop, August 2016.
-The paper has been reprinted in the October… Read more »
+We’re proud that work of the NewNet@Paris chair has been selected as receipient of the Best Dataset Award at the Passive and Active Measurement (PAM) Conference 2018.
+The dataset, available at… Read more »

-We are proud to announce that members of the academic team of the NewNet@Paris chair receives an IRTF Applied Networking Research Prize (ANRP)!
-Dario Rossi presented work on characterizing anycast adoption and… Read more »
+We are proud that members of the academic team of the NewNet@Paris chair receives a Distinguished Member of the IEEE INFOCOM TPC (2017).
+Dario Rossi has received the award for his contribution… Read more »